 - Heat Transfer Vinyl-I used Siser Easy Weed in White

 - Standard Grip Mat

 - Iron and pressing cloth (I used a dish towel)

-Use your imagination and the images in Cricut Design Space to create your own images.
+Use your imagination and the images in Cricut Design Space to create your own cut files.
 The train image was from the Joys of the Season set of images which is a Christmas image.
 However, it was one that came up in search when I was looking for a train.